 A Xanax addiction treatment center can offer you the support and guidance you need to overcome your drug abuse.
 The team of experts will assess your situation and create a customized treatment plan for you.
 Treatment may involve:

 - Cognitive-behavioral therapy that focuses on dysfunctional connections between emotions, thoughts, and actions

 - Dialectical behavioral therapy, which helps you regain emotional equilibrium

 - Dual diagnosis treatment for underlying mental health conditions that create Xanax abuse triggers

-- Trauma treatment, which empowers you to reprocess an adverse situation from the past
+- Trauma treatment that empowers you to reprocess an adverse situation from the past

 - Psychodrama as a means to act out situations and develop empathy and compassion

-- Group therapy, which gives you a forum to talk through your thoughts, feelings, and frustrations
+- Group therapy to give you a forum to talk through your thoughts, feelings, and frustrations